trinistr/gem-template/README.md

 ### Checklist for a new or updated feature

-- Running `rspec` reports 100% coverage (unless it's impossible to achieve in one run).
+- Running `rake spec` reports 100% coverage (unless it's impossible to achieve in one run).
-- Running `rubocop` reports no offenses.
+- Running `rake rubocop` reports no offenses.
 - Running `rake steep` reports no new warnings or errors.
 - Tests cover the behavior and its interactions.
-100% coverage *is not enough*, as it does not guarantee that all code paths are covered.
+100% coverage *is not enough*, as it does not guarantee that all code paths are tested.
 - Documentation is up-to-date: generate it with `rake docs` and read it.
-- `CHANGELOG.md` lists the change if it has impact on users.
+- "*CHANGELOG.md*" lists the change if it has impact on users.
-- `README.md` is updated if the feature should be visible there.
+- "*README.md*" is updated if the feature should be visible there.

 ## License